remixed123/LightServer/README.md

 One of the best things about LightServer is that it works with the very popular and common WS8212b Chip Set lights.
 These are the 5 volt ones that can be found everywhere.
 I have tested extensively with AdaFruit NeoPixels and everything works perfectly with them.
 AdaFruit also has most everything else you need to work with.
-NOTE TO SELF: Need To Look Into Seeed Studios as potential promotional partner - already working with TI - They also has the WS8212b lights to sell.

 ### How Can LightServer Be Used?